-In January The Velvet Underground release their second album White Light/White Heat, which includes the classic 17 minutes of musical mayhem Sister Ray.
+In January The Velvet Underground release their second album White Light/White Heat, which includes the classic 17 minutes of musical mayhem of Sister Ray.
 Cale is at the organ, coming out on top at the end of the song, playing louder than the rest of the band:

 "I kept everything low until a certain point then unleashed the volume I'd been saving."